Sherlock Holmes (1916 film): Release

-The film was released in the US as a seven-reel feature.
-In 1920, after World War I was over and US films were returning to Western European screens, it was released in France in an expanded nine reels format.
-This was so it could be shown as a four-part serial, a popular format at the time.
+The film was released in the United States as a seven-reel feature.
+In 1920, after World War I was over and American films were returning to Western European screens, it was released in France in an expanded nine-reel format, which could be shown as a four-part serial, a popular format at the time.
 The first episode had three reels while the other three had two reels each.

 Production

 The film is based on the 1899 stage play Sherlock Holmes.
 Gillette had played the role of Holmes 1,300 times on stage before it was made into a "moving picture".
 It was he who was responsible for much of the costume still associated with the character, notably the deerstalker hat and the calabash pipe.
 Sherlock Holmes is believed to be the only filmed record of his iconic portrayal.

 Preservation

 The 1916 print of Sherlock Holmes had long been considered a lost film.
 However, on October 1, 2014, the San Francisco Silent Film Festival (SFSFF) and the Cinémathèque Française announced that a print of the film had been found in the Cinémathèque's collection in Paris.
 The restoration of the film was overseen by SFSFF board president Robert Byrne in collaboration with the Cinémathèque Française.
 The French premiere of the restored film took place in January 2015; the U.S. premiere followed in May 2015.

-The print that was found is a nitrate negative of the nine-reel serial with French-language intertitles which were translated from French back into English by Daniel Gallagher in consultation with William Gillette's original 19th century manuscripts, which are preserved at the Chicago History Museum.
+The print that was found is a nitrate negative of the nine-reel serial with French-language intertitles that were translated from French back into English by Daniel Gallagher in consultation with William Gillette's original 19th century manuscripts, which are preserved at the Chicago History Museum.
 The film had been mixed up with other Holmes-related media at the Cinémathèque and had been incorrectly labeled.